Multilingual LLMs Struggle to Link Orthography and Semantics in Bilingual Word Processing: Discussion and Conclusion

-We utilise conditional entropy to measure the correlation between the semantic judgment task and the word pair disambiguation task~\cite{ash2012information}.
+\appendixsection{Semantic Judgment and Word Pair Disambiguation Correlation} We utilise conditional entropy to measure the correlation between the semantic judgment task and the word pair disambiguation task~\cite{ash2012information}.
 Conditional entropy, $H(Y|X)$, measures the uncertainty in a random variable $Y$ given the value of the random variable $X$ is known.
 It is defined as:

 If the conditional entropy, $H(Y|X)$, is similar to the entropy of $Y$, $H(Y)$, it indicates that the two variables are independent.
 We define $H(Y)$ as:

 Table~\ref{tab:entropy} shows the conditional entropy of the tasks.
 We observe that $H(\text{Semantic Judgment} \mid \text{Word Pair Disambiguation}) \sim H(\text{Semantic Judgment})$ and $H(\text{Word Pair Disambiguation} \mid \text{Semantic Judgment}) \sim H(\text{Word Pair Disambiguation})$, indicating the independence of the two variables.